Declaration on Corporate Governance

 The Management Board of Fresenius Medical Care Management AG and the Supervisory Board of FMC AG & Co.
 KGaA as well as the Supervisory Board of Fresenius Medical Care Management AG endorse the standards set forth in the German Corporate Governance Code.
 The vast majority of the recommendations and suggestions in the Code have been an integral and active part of Fresenius Medical Care’s day-to-day operations since the founding of the company.

 The current, annually to be issued Declaration of Compliance according to section 161 of the German Stock Corporation Act issued by the Management Board of Fresenius Medical Care Management AG and the Supervisory Board of FMC AG & Co.
-KGaA as of December 2021 as well as the update to this Declaration of Compliance resolved by the Management Board and the Supervisory Board in January 2022 are permanently made publicly available here.
+KGaA as of December 2022 is reported hereinafter.
+They and previous Declarations of Compliance and other extensive information on corporate governance are permanently made publicly available here.

 General Meeting